 Our name and logos belong to the organization.
 You should not use MSK’s name, the official logos of MSK, the Sloan Kettering Institute, or the Gerstner Sloan Kettering Graduate School of Biomedical Sciences, or any related marks or images to promote or endorse any product, cause, political party, or candidate.

 Sharing MSK information?
 First, make sure it’s OK to go public.
 You may want to share information about our institution on your social media accounts.
 The best way to do this is to share information MSK has posted in its social media channels.
 We encourage you to let people know about what’s going on at MSK, but you should first make sure that the information has already been made public by our institution.
-If you have any questions about whether certain information has been released to the public, you can contact the Department of Communications.
+If you have any questions about whether certain information has been released to the public, you can contact the Department of Marketing & Communications.

 We need to see your department’s MSK-related videos before you post them.
-The Department of Communications has the exclusive right to approve and coordinate the posting of MSK-related videos (on sites like Facebook, YouTube, and Vimeo) and MSK-related photography (on sites like Instagram).
-If your department would like to post photos or videos on these sites or sites like them, please contact the Department of Communications.
+The Department of Marketing & Communications has the exclusive right to approve and coordinate the posting of MSK-related videos (on sites like Facebook, YouTube, and Vimeo) and MSK-related photography (on sites like Instagram).
+If your department would like to post photos or videos on these sites or sites like them, please contact the Department of Marketing & Communications.

 We also need to see your department’s Twitter account, Facebook Page, or other platform accounts before it goes live.
 If your department or service wants to create any social media presence, you first need to get the approval of your manager.
-You should then contact the Department of Communications, who will determine if there is a need to establish an official MSK-affiliated account to communicate with a specific audience.
+You should then contact the Department of Marketing & Communications, who will determine if there is a need to establish an official MSK-affiliated account to communicate with a specific audience.
 Doing this ensures that your social media account does not overlap with other MSK accounts or confuse members of the public that visit it.
 All social media profiles must be appropriately branded following MSK’s visual identity guidelines and communications toolkit.

 Use your judgment when mixing work and social media.
 Social media requires time and personnel to manage it effectively.
 While we allow our employees to access select social media sites at work, you should exercise good judgment to ensure that it doesn’t interfere with your job responsibilities.
 We encourage you to have conversations in the social media space— but work comes first.